evaesteban/IDD-Fa18-Lab1/README.md

 **c.
 How is the device powered?
 Is there any transformation or regulation of the power?
 How is that done?
 What voltages are used throughout the system?**

+The device is powered with a battery.
+In this case the battery is a Panasonic RO3 AAA battery.
+Since AAA batteries usually give 1.5 volts, this is the voltage that the battery is putting into the circuit.
+I could not identify any power regulators, therefore I concluded that the system is working at 1.5 volts primarily.

 **d.
 Is information stored in your device?
 Where?
 How?**

 ### 2. Using your schematic, figure out where a good point would be to hijack your device and implant an LED.